CameronBrooks11/fiberpath/README.md

 ## Project Status

 Phases 0–5 of the roadmap are complete: the planner, simulator, streaming stack, CLI/API hardening, and the first desktop GUI are all implemented with regression tests.
-The legacy TypeScript implementation is preserved under `cyclone_reference/` for parity checks as we head into packaging and release prep (Phase 6).

 ## Local Development